NateWr/food-and-drink-menu/readme.txt

 6. Upgrade to Food and Drink Menu Pro at [Theme of the Crop](http://themeofthecrop.com/?utm_source=Plugin&utm_medium=Plugin%20Description&utm_campaign=Food%20and%20Drink%20Menu "Buy the Food and Drink Menu Pro plugin") for discounted prices, sales and specials, custom dietary icons, and more

 == Changelog ==

+= 1.5 (2016-10-28) =
+* Add: Support for multiple prices per item
+* Add: Edit prices from the list of menu items
+* Add: Unique per-menu titles for sections
+* Add: Choose to display your menu in a page template
+* Add: Support for schema.org menu URL if using Business Profile
+* Add: Support for upcoming post type templates in WP 4.7
+* Update: Drag-and-drop support for arranging sections in menus
+* Update: Combine admin areas into one navigation menu
+* Update: Add menu section slug to menu section CSS classes
+* Update: Improve compatibility with WordPress.org plugin directory translations
+* Update: Increase minimum WP version to 4.6

 = 1.4.3 (2016-03-25) =
 * Fix: menu item pagination can sometimes skip menu items